MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 > language will be Brazilian Portuguese on iOS, unless code is written to change
 > this behavior (such as the `ToDotnetFallbackLanguage` above).

+For more information about iOS Localization, see [iOS Localization](~/ios/app-fundamentals/localization/index.md).

 #### Android Application Project

 Android exposes the currently selected locale via `Java.Util.Locale.Default`,